What to wear for a TV interview

 Avoid wearing patterns and choose a solid-coloured shirt, unless you’re a fashion designer – this is where you show off your style and brand.
 For females, dresses should always cover your shoulders with a high-scoop neckline and avoid large jewellery and earrings.

 These might interfere with the microphone and can be really distracting for viewers, also try to not wear white dresses or jackets.

 For males, ties are optional and depend on the organisation you’re representing.
 Ties need to be hanging straight and make sure the knot is right at the top.
 If the tie’s askew, you might give off the impression of being unprofessional and that you don’t really care about your organisation.

 The Irwin family posing in front of Steve’s star on the Hollywood Walk of Fame.
 Editorial credit: Kathy Hutchins

-It’s important to dress for your audience that will be watching your interview.
-For instance, if your viewers are a young crowd, don’t wear a suit.
-So, research the organisation that’s interviewing you and figure out what their genre is.
-That way, you’ll know exactly who your target audience is.
+It’s important to dress for your audience that will be watching your TV interview.
+For instance, if your viewers are young, don’t wear a suit.
+Research the TV organisation that’s interviewing so you know exactly who your target audience is.